terjeio/TM4C123GrblDriver/README.md

 # TM4C123GrblDriver

+---

+#### This version is no longer maintained, newer releases can be found [here](https://github.com/terjeio/grblHAL).

+---

-A Grbl driver for Texas Instruments Tiva C Launchpad, for my HALified library fork of Grbl
+A Grbl driver for Texas Instruments Tiva C Launchpad, for my [HALified fork of Grbl](https://github.com/terjeio/grbl).

 This driver needs to be complemented with an UART or USB driver for host communication.